m1kc/django-spinproject/README.md

 ### Feb 20, 2020

 * Makefile now includes an additional target, `lint`, for linting your project with `flake8`.
 Give it a try: `$ make lint`.
-* Dockerfile is now working properly with most recent version of Poetry.
+* Dockerfile now works properly with most recent version of Poetry.